aicioara/book-stories-from-2025/content/markdown/05 - Ideas and explanations/0200 2025-09-20 - Sleep - Everything I know - Part 1 - Qualitative.md

 The easiest way to get this right is by starting the routine at 9 PM, despite aiming for a 10 PM bedtime.
 The most important thing is to get the chores out of the way.
 That is brushing my teeth and, if it was a sweaty day, have a shower.
 It is important to do these first because they are mandatory and take time.
 They also put me in the right headspace for sleep.
 Brushing my teeth, in particular takes 5-10 minutes with brushing, flossing and polishing with a second toothpaste and electrical toothbrush.

-At 9 I also turn off all but one light in the room, so that it gets darker, generally a lamp that is not directly aimed at my face.
+At 9 I also turn off all but one light in the room, generally a lamp that is not directly aimed at my face.
 That lamp produces enough light that I do not need to turn on the light in the bathroom.

 Between finishing the chores and 9:30, I use my laptop to finish any remaining tasks.
 That can be paying my utilities or rent, reading some low-stakes emails, responding to messages on Facebook or posting the occasional picture.
 For some reason, ticking off TODO items gets me very cozy, which is helpful with sleep.